Christopher Morel Player Props: Cubs vs. Cardinals

 Christopher Morel At The Plate

-- Morel has eight doubles, a triple, 15 home runs and 18 walks while batting .264.
+- Morel has eight doubles, a triple, 15 home runs and 18 walks while hitting .263.

-- In 61.8% of his 55 games this season, Morel has picked up at least one hit.
-He's also had 13 multi-hit games.

-- In 43.6% of his games this season, Morel has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in six contests.
+- Morel has had at least one RBI in 42.9% of his games this season (24 of 56), with two or more RBI 11 times (19.6%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.